The Song of the Golden Dragon – Review

 The former wings of the dragon turned to wings of a dragonfly, as transparent as silk, and the very motive force for the abilities of the dragonfly.

 The music arises in another landscape, it is the landscape of still waters, pure rivers, reflective ponds or clean mountain streams slowly moving through nature.
 Symbolically, it emphasizes the shift, an appearance and perception of the Internal Power, the Internal Flight.
-It culminates in the musical meditative experience and simultaneously in the human’s center, in balance with the external and internal surrounding.
+It culminates in the musical meditative experience and simultaneously in the human’s center, in balance with the external and internal surroundings.

 The dragonfly flies into all six directions, it can fly fast with skillful maneuvers, yet it also hovers and floats in the air.
 Similarly, the music follows this principle as it has transformed the listener’s wonder about the powerful existence of sound into the cognition of emotional flow.
 The latter is an umbrella term for the effects and perceptions of the sound and that which it causes in the human emotional landscape in which the metamorphosis happens.